Have you ever thought about taking your Android skills to the Android contract jobs market or are you looking to grow within it?

 - Product companies will gauge pay on what they can effectively ‘get’ for their money.

-- Digital Agencies pay will be dependent on the budget given from their client.
+- Digital Agencies' pay will be dependent on the budget given by their client.

 - Start-ups will often pay depending on the investment they’ve got.

 What are employers and hiring managers looking for?

 Hiring Managers are looking for contract developers with skills primarily in Android, as well as experience in being able to conquer the ‘concept to delivery’ lifecycle and hold responsibility for the back & front end of an Android app.

 It’s also beneficial to get exposure to other technologies, the app builds, and industries, and if you’re an Android Developer with Full Stack skills under your belt, then you will have many more options when it comes to finding your next Android Contract job.
 Contract hiring managers also love Android Developers that do their own testing!